IBM-Hackathon/cognitive-apis/docs/howto-mla.md

 }
 ```

-`metadata.textfacets` contains terms (including their mapped code - if applicable) found in the text mapped to various facets related to symptoms:
+`metadata.textfacets` contains terms (including their mapped codes) found in the text mapped to various facets related to symptoms:

 ```json
 {